School of Engineering, CUSAT

 The School of Engineering is a college under Cochin University of Science and Technology, in Kochi (Cochin), Kerala, India.
 Established in 1979 for offering part-time M.Tech programmes.
 The school was the first in the country to introduce Information Technology as an engineering stream and is one among very few colleges in the country with a B. Tech course in Safety and Fire Engineering.
 The school is a Research Centre and major Consultancy Centre.
 A number of research projects of national importance have been sanctioned to the school by agencies like DRDO, ISRO, DST, AICTE, UGC, Coir Board, and the Coconut Development Board.

 B.Tech programmes offered by the school have been accredited by the National Board of Accreditation under the Tier-I system.
 The board has been accorded permanent signatory status to the Washington Accord on 13 June 2014.
 As per the Washington Accord agreement, recognition of programmes by other signatories applies only to programmes accredited by the National Board of Accreditation that are offered by education providers accepted by the board as Tier-1 institutions.

 Overview

 The school started offering part-time M.Tech. programmes in civil, mechanical, electrical and chemical engineering for practicing engineers in and around Cochin.
 It introduced B.Tech. programmes in civil engineering, mechanical engineering, electronics and communication engineering, computer science and engineering and information technology in 1995, which turned out to be a milestone in the growth of the school.
 B.Tech. in safety and fire engineering was added in 1996 and electrical and Electronics engineering in 2003.
 Having more than 2600 students, the School of Engineering is the largest academic department of the university.

-Dr George Mathew is the Principal of School of Engineering.
+Dr. P. Abdulla is the Principal of School of Engineering since March 2025.